Correlation Between Dycom Industries and Tutor Perini

 Pair Corralation between Dycom Industries and Tutor Perini

-Allowing for the 90-day total investment horizon Dycom Industries is expected to generate 0.81 times more return on investment than Tutor Perini.
-However, Dycom Industries is 1.24 times less risky than Tutor Perini.
-It trades about 0.25 of its potential returns per unit of risk.
-Tutor Perini is currently generating about 0.0 per unit of risk.
-If you would invest 13,675 in Dycom Industries on February 6, 2025 and sell it today you would earn a total of 4,658 from holding Dycom Industries or generate 34.06% return on investment over 90 days.
+Allowing for the 90-day total investment horizon Dycom Industries is expected to generate 1.8 times less return on investment than Tutor Perini.
+But when comparing it to its historical volatility, Dycom Industries is 1.69 times less risky than Tutor Perini.
+It trades about 0.38 of its potential returns per unit of risk.
+Tutor Perini is currently generating about 0.41 of returns per unit of risk over similar time horizon.
+If you would invest 1,979 in Tutor Perini on April 20, 2025 and sell it today you would earn a total of 3,029 from holding Tutor Perini or generate 153.06% return on investment over 90 days.

 Time Period3 Months [change]